birknergard/c-exam/README.md

 ## Task 3

 ### Initial setup
 For this program I found that i had a lot of data structures prepared.
 I had already created the menu structure, single linked list and doubly linked list beforehand, as well as some other utility files (debug and util).
 However, when i put them all togheter (specifically the linked lists) i found that they had conflicting data types.
 Initially i tried renaming the wrappers but found the same issue with the naming of methods and the NODE struct.
-I then decided to refactor these two data structures into PLANES and PASSENGERS, since it would make the whole program a lot more straight forward later on.
+I then decided to refactor these two data structures into FLIGHT_LIST and PASSENGER_LIST, since it prevent unnecessary abstraction.

+### Linked List implementation

 ### Menu implementation

-### Linked List implementation

 ### Other files